Characteristic class

-In mathematics, a characteristic class is a way of associating to each principal bundle of X a cohomology class of X. The cohomology class measures the extent to which the bundle is "twisted" and whether it possesses sections.
+In mathematics, a characteristic class is a way of associating to each principal bundle of a topological space X a cohomology class of X. The cohomology class measures the extent to which the bundle is "twisted" and whether it possesses sections.
 Characteristic classes are global invariants that measure the deviation of a local product structure from a global product structure.
 They are one of the unifying geometric concepts in algebraic topology, differential geometry, and algebraic geometry.

 The notion of characteristic class arose in 1935 in the work of Eduard Stiefel and Hassler Whitney about vector fields on manifolds.

 Definition

 Let G be a topological group, and for a topological space $X$, write $b_G(X)$ for the set of isomorphism classes of principal G-bundles over $X$.
-This $b_G$ is a contravariant functor from Top (the category of topological spaces and continuous functions) to Set (the category of sets and functions), sending a map $f\colon X\to Y$ to the pullback operation $f^*\colon b_G(Y)\to b_G(X)$, while $f^* = b_G(f)$.
+This $b_G$ is a contravariant functor from Top (the category of topological spaces and continuous functions) to Set (the category of sets and functions), sending a map $f\colon X\to Y$ to the pullback operation $f^*\colon b_G(Y)\to b_G(X)$.
+We notate $b_G(f) := f^*$.

 A characteristic class c of principal G-bundles is then a natural transformation from $b_G$ to a cohomology functor $H^*$, regarded also as a functor to Set.

 In other words, a characteristic class associates to each principal G-bundle $P\to X$ in $b_G(X)$ an element c(P) in H*(X) such that, if f : Y → X is a continuous map, then c(f*P) = f*c(P).
 On the left is the class of the pullback of P to Y; on the right is the image of the class of P under the induced map in cohomology.